hphelion/documentation/devplatform/helion/admin/server/configuration.html.md

             -subj "/C=CA/emailAddress=email@mydomain.com/O=company_name/CN=*.mydomain.com/CN=mydomain.com" \
             >host.crt

-For specific configurations that can be used in the `-subj` option, see <http://www.openssl.org/docs/apps/req.html>.
+For specific configurations that can be used in the `-subj` option, see  the [Open SSL](http://www.openssl.org/docs/apps/req.html) documentation.

 Following that, run:

-    $ openssl x509 -noout -fingerprint -text < host.crt > host.info
+    openssl x509 -noout -fingerprint -text < host.crt > host.info
-    $ chmod 400 host.key host.crt
+    chmod 400 host.key host.crt

 To get the router to use the new certificate and key files, follow the steps in the [*Using your own SSL